exakat/php-dictionary/dictionary/jsonl.ini.rst

 JSONL, JSON Lines, is a text-based format where each line is a valid, independent JSON object, separated by newline characters.

 It is ideal for storing structured data, large datasets, and logging, as it allows for streaming and processing files line-by-line without loading the entire file into memory.
-It is also known as newline-delimited JSON (NDJSON).
+It is also known as newline-delimited JSON, NDJSON.

 .. code-block:: php

    <?php

        $JSONL = <<<JSONL
    {a:1}
    {b:2}
    JSONL;